uclahs-cds/pipeline-call-sSNV/.github/PR_TEMPLATE/PULL_REQUEST_TEMPLATE.md

-> This is a template for UCLA-CDS pipeline developers to create a github pull request template.
-Things should be adjusted for individual pipeline including:
-> 1. additional checklist items sepecific to the pipeline
-> 2. a description of how testing is expected to be done
-> 3. a template list or table for testing results
-> 4. additional notes wrapped in \<!--- ---> (or \<!-- --\> for inline comments) that help PR submitters to fill in.
-> 5. delete this block of instructional text.

 <!--- Please read each of the following items and confirm by replacing the [ ] with a [X] --->

 - [ ] I have read the [code review guidelines](https://confluence.mednet.ucla.edu/display/BOUTROSLAB/Code+Review+Guidelines) and the [code review best practice on GitHub check-list](https://confluence.mednet.ucla.edu/display/BOUTROSLAB/Code+Review+Best+Practice+on+GitHub+-+Check+List).